Pericoronitis Causes, Symptoms, and Treatment Options

 The condition can be extremely painful and disruptive to everyday life, so patients must seek treatment as soon as they notice symptoms of pericoronitis.
 If found early, it can be easier to clean the area and remove bacteria, preventing discomfort and inconvenience.

 Treating pericoronitis depends on how severe it is.
 Patients with mild pericoronitis find relief by rinsing their mouths with saline (warm salt water) or mouthwash.
+Aside from a Warm Salt-Water Rinse you can use over-the-counter painkillers to deal with any discomfort that may arise.
 If the wisdom tooth infection is severe, a licensed dentist might prescribe antibiotics to clear it up.

 Chronic pericoronitis may require additional treatment, including oral antibiotics.
 Ibuprofen, a counter pain reliever that also reduces swelling of gum tissue, can help patients feel more comfortable during the treatment process.